lorenzo-stoakes/learn-prolog-now/01_facts_rules_queries.md

 I use [swipl](http://www.swi-prolog.org/) as my prolog interpreter.

-Chapter 1 - Facts, Rules and other Queries
+Chapter 1 - Facts, Rules and Other Queries
 ------------------------------------------

 1.1 Some Simple Examples